Evidence-based research on Nova Scotia’s subsurface energy potential

 Online Engagement

-Additional engagements are being planned with Mi’kmaw and Indigenous communities in Nova Scotia, coordinated through Dalhousie’s Office of the Vice Provost Indigenous and Mi’kmaw leadership.
+Additional engagements are planned with Mi’kmaw and Indigenous communities in Nova Scotia, coordinated through Dalhousie’s Office of the Vice Provost Indigenous and Mi’kmaw leadership.

 Facts and Figures